Time crystal: Experiments

 In June 2022, the observation of a continuous time crystal was reported by a team at the Institute of Laser Physics at the University of Hamburg, supervised by Hans Keßler and Andreas Hemmerich.
 In periodically driven systems, time-translation symmetry is broken into a discrete time-translation symmetry due to the drive.
 Discrete time crystals break this discrete time-translation symmetry by oscillating at a multiple of the drive frequency.
 In the new experiment, the drive (pump laser) was operated continuously, thus respecting the continuous time-translation symmetry.
 Instead of a subharmonic response, the system showed an oscillation with an intrinsic frequency and a time phase taking random values between 0 and 2π, as expected for spontaneous breaking of continuous time-translation symmetry.
 Moreover, the observed limit cycle oscillations were shown to be robust against perturbations of technical or fundamental character, such as quantum noise and, due to the openness of the system, fluctuations associated with dissipation.
 The system consisted of a Bose–Einstein condensate in an optical cavity, which was pumped with an optical standing wave oriented perpendicularly with regard to the cavity axis and was in a superradiant phase localizing at two bistable ground states between which it oscillated.

+In May 2024, a team led by Alejandro Fainstein (Instituto Balseiro and Centro Atómico Bariloche, Argentina) and Paulo Santos (Paul Drude Institute, Germany) reported a solid-state continuous time crystal in a driven-dissipative microcavity exciton-polariton condensate with a built-in mechanical clock.
+The platform consisted of a (Ga,Al)As semiconductor microcavity with GaAs quantum wells in the spacer, pumped by a non-resonant continuous-wave laser that created an incoherent particle bath which relaxed into a Bose–Einstein condensate of lower polaritons.
+For increasing power of a non-circularly polarized excitation, the condensate pseudo-spin spontaneously underwent Larmor-like precession without an external magnetic field or pulsed drive, a signature of a continuous time crystal.
+The precession frequency could be controlled by the excitation power and locked to self-sustained coherent breathing vibrations of the microcavity at about 20 GHz, stabilizing the time crystal.
+At higher drive powers, the system exhibited period doubling relative to the phonon frequency, realizing a discrete time crystal phase under continuous excitation in the same device.

 In February 2024, a team from Dortmund University in Germany built a time crystal from indium gallium arsenide that lasted for 40 minutes, nearly 10 million times longer than the previous record of around 5 milliseconds.
 In addition, the lack of any decay suggests the crystal could have lasted even longer, stating that it could last "at least a few hours, perhaps even longer".